Pyrrha-Foundation/pyrrha-coin/doc/tor.md

 	sudo service tor restart

-Add these lines to your `nexa.conf` file
+Add these lines to your `pyrrha.conf` file

 	proxy=127.0.0.1:9050
 	listen=1